Do you hear those boots stomping? The FIFA World Cup 2022 arrives on the 20th November, and people all over the world are gearing up to get involved…

 And although the worldwide sporting event might be fantastic for team morale, you need to be extra wary of staff skipping work to celebrate the tournament.

-Because according to the global employment website Monster*, unplanned staff absence costs the Canadian economy an estimated £7 billion every year*.
+Because according to a 2021 study, unplanned staff absence costs the UK economy an estimated £20 billion every year*.
 And since this year’s World Cup is hosted by Qatar in a different time zone, some staff are likely to stay up to catch the game, or take a day off to enjoy a midday match.
 For you, that could mean they’re even more likely to miss work than most other years.

 So, how do you make sure your business runs smoothly, despite the potential disruptions?
 Here are five top HR tips for a winning absence strategy…